philmikejones/beginning-mapping/handout.md

 XML (i.e. KML) is a more verbose file format than (Geo)JSON, so I recommend you download GeoJSON when given a choice.
 Open these in QGIS in exactly the same way as we opened the shapefile earlier, or simply drag and drop the layer in to QGIS from your file browser.

-In addition to file formats you may also see OGC data services and database formats listed, such as:
+In addition to file formats you may also see OGC (Open Geospatial Consortium) data services and database formats listed, such as:

 - WMS
 - WCS
 - WFS
 - PostGIS

-Instead of downloading a file to your system locally, these formats work by connecting to the database from from within QGIS and using QGIS as a browser to obtain the boundary extent you require.
+Instead of downloading a file to your system locally, these formats work by connecting to the database from within QGIS and using QGIS as a browser to obtain the boundary extent you require.
 Performing these steps is beyond the scope of this one--day course, but it is quite straightforward.
 If you wish to explore this the following link to the QGIS documentation will get you started (documentation for version 3.x of QGIS is still a work--in--progress so this page is written for version 2.18 of QGIS which is now out of date, but the steps are largely the same):